Birkan Tetik

-Muhammed Birkan Tetik (born 19 October 1995) is a Turkish professional footballer who plays as a goalkeeper for the Süper Lig club Eyüpspor.
+Muhammed Birkan Tetik (born 19 October 1995) is a Turkish professional footballer who plays as a goalkeeper for the TFF 1.
+Lig club Esenler Erokspor.

 Club career

 Tetik is a product of the youth academies of Alanyaspor and Galatasaray.
 In 2015, he moved to Fatih Karagümrük in the TFF Second League where he began his senior career.
 He joined Bodrum on loan on 25 July 2017 on a year-long loan.
 On 3 July 2019, he moved to the TFF First League club Ankara Keçiörengücü.
 On 7 June 2021, he transferred to Manisa on a 3-year contract.
 On 1 August 2023, he transferred to Eyüpspor, and in his debut season helped them earn promotion to the Süper Lig.
 He made his Süper Lig debut as a half-time substitute in a 2–0 loss to Kasımpaşa on 13 December 2024, after the starting goalkeeper Berke Özer was injured.

+On 13 November 2025, Tetik was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.

 International career

-On 2 February 2012, Tetik was first called up to the Türkiye U17s for a set of friendlies.
+On 2 February 2012, Tetik was first called up to the Turkey U17s for a set of friendlies.
 He was called up to the Turkey national under-23 football team for the 2017 Islamic Solidarity Games.